gtk-rs/gtk4-rs/book/src/main_event_loop.md

 <div style="text-align:center"><img src="img/main_event_loop.png" /></div>

 The main loop manages all kinds of events — from mouse clicks and keyboard presses to file events.
-You can even spawn [async functions](http://gtk-rs.org/docs/glib/struct.MainContext.html#method.spawn_local) on it.
 It does all of that within the same thread.
 Quickly iterating between all tasks gives the illusion of parallelism.
 That is why you can move the window at the same time as a progress bar is growing.